-This leaflet explains about blood clots, which can form after illness or surgery.
+This leaflet explains blood clots, which can form after illness or surgery.

-What are hospital-associated blood clots?
+What are hospital associated blood clots?

 A hospital-associated blood clot occurs in patients when they are in hospital, and up to ninety days after a hospital admission.

-There are two kinds.
+There are two kinds:

-- 1. Deep vein thrombosis (DVT) A DVT is a blood clot (also known as a thrombosis) that forms in a deep vein, most commonly in your leg or pelvis.
+- Deep vein thrombosis (DVT) A DVT is a blood clot (also known as a thrombosis) that forms in a deep vein, most commonly in your leg or pelvis.
 It may cause no symptoms at all or cause swelling, redness and pain. - 2.
-Pulmonary embolism (PE) If a clot becomes dislodged and passes through your blood vessels it can reach your lungs, this is called a PE.
+Pulmonary embolism (PE) If a clot becomes dislodged and passes through your blood vessels it can reach your lungs.
+This is called a PE.
 Symptoms include coughing (with blood stained phlegm), chest pain and breathlessness.
-Health professionals use the term venous thromboembolism (VTE), to cover both DVT and PF general population in about one in 1000 people every year.
+Health professionals use the term venous thromboembolism (VTE), to cover both DVT and PE.